-Regulated Professions
+Regulated professions

-The Professional Standards Authority for Health and Social Care oversees 10 UK healthcare professional regulators to make sure they are protecting the public.
+The Professional Standards Authority for Health and Social Care (PSA) oversees 10 UK healthcare professional regulators to make sure they are protecting the public.

 Psychiatrist